Orfeous/Pure11/Readme.md

     | HKLM\P11_SOFTWARE    | HKEY_LOCAL_MACHINE\Software | Settings for installed software and Windows System itself |
     | HKLM\P11_SYSTEM    | HKEY_LOCAL_MACHINE\SYSTEM | Settings and configuration data for the operating system |
     | HKLM\P11_NTUSER    | HKEY_CURRENT_USER | User-specific registry data, will be applied to new users |

+- 📂 **work/updates**

+    Place windows update `*.cab` and `*.msu` files in this directory and they will be added to the image.
+    Recursive, subfolders allowed.

+- 📂 **work/drivers**

+    Place device drivers in this directory and they will be added to the image.
+Recursive, subfolders allowed.

 </details>